 Parents Need to Know

 Parents need to know that this is a grimly violent book.
 Even more so than in the first book in the series, the violence is nonstop and sometimes gruesomely graphic, with many deaths (some quite sad) and horrible injuries.
 Children kill adults and other children, and major child characters are beaten and, in one case, murdered by adults.
 Although the story is quite grim, with lots of betrayals, suspicion, and painful (physically and emotionally) incidents, the underlying themes are of loyalty, determination, and ultimately trying to do the right thing.

-What's the story?
+What's the Story?

 In this sequel to Tunnels, Will, Chester, and Cal are trying to survive in the Deeps, find Will's father, and escape.
 Hunted by the Styx, they fall in with the renegade Drake and his protegé, Elliott.
 Meanwhile, Will's dad makes amazing discoveries in the Deeps, and the boy's biological mother, convinced by the Styx that Will murdered her brother, is helping the Styx hunt him down.
 But what role does Will's fake sister Rebecca have to play in the story?